sudheermuthyala/EKS/03-Kubernets-Fundamentals/09-Backend-Application/README.md

-## Create Deployment and Cluster IP
+## Create Deployment and ClusterIP